 Stray AnimalsAll stray animals entering the practice will be scanned for presence of a microchip within 24hrs of arrival.
 All dogs are required by law to have an identity disc on the collar, and from February 2016 your dog must be microchipped by Law.
 Healthy cats are to be kept for 7 days.
 If no owner is found they can then be re-homed.
 Healthy dogs are collected by the dog warden.

-Microchipping can be done at any time as it is a simple pain-free procedure and does not require sedation etc. Chips can then be checked at every appointment — especially boosters.
+Microchipping can be done at any time as it is a simple procedure and does not require sedation etc. Chips can then be checked at every appointment — especially boosters.
 All stray animals must be scanned within 24hr of entering the practice, to ensure they can be rapidly reunited with their owners.
-It will be a legal requirement to Microchip your dog and ensure the owner details are up to date on the registration database after 6th April 2016
+It has been a legal requirement to Microchip your dog and ensure the owner details are up to date on the registration database since 6th April 2016